simbo1905/thinbus-srp-js/README.md

 ![Thinbus SRP Register Diagram](http://simon_massey.bitbucket.org/thinbus/register.png "Thinbus SRP Register Diagram")

-In the diagram above the user is shown a standard registration form which includes a email field and a password field.
-They enter their email and password.
+In the diagram above the user is shown a standard registration form which includes email and password fields.
+They enter their email and password and click the register button.
 JavaScript then generates their random `salt` and uses their email and password to generate the `verififer`.
 The `salt` and the `verifier` are saved into the database along with the email.